• Skip to primary navigation

 Brown Butter Chocolate Chip Cookies

-These unique cookies are thick and chewy, loaded with chocolate chips, and have a deep caramely flavor thanks to brown butter.
+These unique cookies are soft and chewy, loaded with gooey chocolate chips, and have a deep caramel-y flavor from nutty brown butter, like these brown butter snickerdoodles.
 Likely to become your go-to chocolate chip cookie recipe!

-five brown butter chocolate chip cookies arranged on parchment paper with chocolate chips.
+Chewy and crisp brown butter chocolate chip cookies arranged on parchment paper.

 The hardest part of making this chocolate chip cookie recipe is trying not to eat all of the cookie dough before you bake them.
 But they are worth the wait!